apache/tooling-trusted-release/docs/plan.md

 We aim to work on the task scheduler in parallel with the UX improvements above.
 Artifact validation and the release status dashboard are dependent on tasks, which are managed by the task scheduler.

 1. Task runner workers
-   - Implement worker process with RLIMIT controls for CPU and RAM
+   - [DONE] Implement worker process with RLIMIT controls for CPU and RAM
    - Add disk usage tracking through API and psutil polling
    - Add rollback or reporting for failed tasks
    - Ensure idempotent operations where possible